kamalshkeir/kago/README.md

 - Monitoring Prometheus/grafana `/metrics` running with flag `go run main.go --monitoring`
 - Profiler golang official debug pprof `/debug/pprof/(heap|profile\trace)` running with flag `go run main.go --profiler`

-If you aim performance and good productivity, you will love KaGo.

 Many features will be added in the future, like:
+- AutoMigration from struct (DONE)
-- the possibility to choose a theme and create your own
+- the possibility to choose a theme and create your own (DONE)
-- automatic backups and send by email
+- automatic backups
-- Mongo DB support (soon)

 Join our  [discussions here](https://github.com/kamalshkeir/kago/discussions/1)